 - If your oven doesn't support the low temperature, you can dry your carrots overnight or longer.

-- To make candied carrot curls (aka curling carrot ribbons), cut the vegetables into long thin strips and cook according to the recipe.
-While drying carrots, in the middle of the process, wrap the carrot strips around the handle of a wooden spoon or wooden stick.
-Finish to dry them in the oven.
+- To make candied carrot curls (aka curling carrot ribbons), cut the vegetables into long, thin strips and cook according to the recipe.
+While drying carrots, in the middle of the process, wrap the carrot strips around the handle of a wooden spoon or stick.
+Finish drying them in the oven.

 Nutrition